 What to say to Senator Feinstein:

 My name is ________, my zip code is ________, and I’m a member of Indivisible East Bay.
 I want Senator Feinstein to fight to abolish the filibuster.
 We can’t pass the For the People Act and other legislation we need as long as Republicans can block them by filibuster.
 We need this to undo the damage of the Trump Administration.

 My name is ______, my zip code is ______, and I’m a member of Indivisible East Bay.
 I want to thank Senator Padilla for standing up against the filibuster!
 I want him to keep speaking out, and to do everything he can to convince Senator Feinstein and other Senators to support abolishing the filibuster.
 Thank you.

 Deadline: today and every day – Is this your first IEB newsletter?
 Or have you known us for a while, but you have friends who aren’t involved but may like to be?
 This action item is for YOU!
 Check out our top quick-action resources for activists new to IEB (and reminders if you’re an old friend!):

 - Find action items from our most recent newsletters — plus contact info for members of Congress — on our website’s Call & Email page.
 Our newsletters are archived here and here.

 - Find our latest blog posts on our website home page.
 Most of these articles include action items, with call scripts and contact info.
 Looking for an article or action on a specific topic?
 Enter a keyword into the search box (upper right of each web page).

-- Has our work against the Kavanaugh nomination gotten you interested in the federal courts?
+- Interested in the federal courts?
 Our Federal Judiciary team’s work is used by national resistance organizations.

 - Find out what else is going on!
 Our newsletter has an events calendar, and so does our website.